|

 - Peri, by Wanderer).
 Sire Line Pot8os.

 Family 2-t.
-Sir Hercules was bred by Mr. Lang
+Sir Hercules was bred by Mr Lang

-and was the first foal of his dam Peri (b f 1822 Wanderer).
+in the north of Ireland and was the first foal of his dam Peri (b f 1822 Wanderer).
 Peri was

-bred by Lord Egremont and sold to Mr. Lang who bred her to Whalebone and
+bred by Lord Egremont and sold to Mr Lang who bred her to Whalebone and

-sent her to Ireland where Sir Hercules was foaled.
-Both Sir Hercules and
+sent her to Ireland.
+Both Sir Hercules and Peri were sold to Lord Langford

-England several times to visit English stallions before her death in 1847.
+returned to England several times to visit English stallions

-He was a half brother to Langford (br c
+before her death in 1847.
+Sir Hercules was a half brother to Langford (br c

 1833 Starch) who was a stallion in America.